lwlinux32/OSINT-tool/README.md

-# OSINT-tool
-An OSINT tool that does EVERYTHING.
-Literally everything.
 # Modular OSINT Tool

 A simple, modular Open Source Intelligence (OSINT) tool written in Python.
 It supports reconnaissance on Usernames, Emails, Domains, IPs, and Phone Numbers.